ian-bertolacci/pf_singularity_demo/perf_tests/README.md

  * global_config.tcl - store location of parflow test directory to use for LW and LW_var_dz testing
  * README.md - this file
  * pfbdiff.py - python script to compare output files for differences
  * Domain SubFolders - Each problem domain is given its own folder
-   * LW - Folder containing the tests for the LW test domain
-   * LW_var_dz - Folder containing the tests for the LW variable dz test domain
-   * MediumWatershed - Parking lot simulation over large, irregular domain
-   * UpperCO - Large'ish watershed with varied topography (Pull data from cyverse using get_cyverse_data.sh)
- * Domain SubFolders/caseXX - Each domain has a set of solver configurations to test
+ * Domain SubFolders/tests.tcl - Defines the set of solver configurations to use for this test domain
- * Domain SubFolders/caseXX/solver_params.tcl - Solver configuration to apply for this test_config
  * Domain SubFolders/DomainName.tcl - adapted TCL script to use when testing
  * Domain SubFolders/results.csv - the collected results from the
  * Domain SubFolders/test_config.tcl - Domain specific information, where to find the test directory, runname, etc.